Stephanie Kay Nutrition

 Author: Stephanie Kay

-This chicken and rice soup recipe is made with chicken breasts, however, you could make it with chicken thighs just as easily.
-You could also swap the white rice for wild or brown rice, but you will need to increase the cooking time a little.
+This chicken and rice soup recipe is made with chicken breasts, however, you could make it with rotisserie chicken just as easily.
+You could also swap the white rice for wild or brown rice, but you will need to increase the cooking time accordingly.

 • Author: Stephanie Kay